milanbargiel/timesales/README.md

     - changes in the strapi-cms will automatically be deployed to the virtual linux server at strato https://xyz.timesales.ltd
 - The order backend can be accessed at https://xyz.timesales.ltd/admin

+##### Local development

+- Run the frontend Nuxt app with `npm run start`
+- Run the Strapi backend with `yarn develop`
+- Run the Stripe CLI tool to redirect orders to the local webhook with `stripe listen --forward-to localhost:1337/orders`

+##### Installation for local dev

+- Install dev dependencies in `/app` and `/cms`
+- Install Stripe CLI and login with your account

 ##### API-Endpoints for cms

 `GET https://xyz.timesales.ltd/orders/:key`